ktrnthsnr/socialNetAPI/README.md

 ﻿# Social Networking API
-This project focuses on the backend work of a social networking application supported by a MongoDB and Mongoose JS ODM, and the API routes from an Express.js server, as seen by testing locally through the Insomnia tool.
+API back-end work required for a social networking application supported by a MongoDB and Mongoose JS ODM, and routes from an Express.js server, as seen by testing locally through the Insomnia tool.

 ## GitHub URL